libavg/libavg/sphinxdoc/misc.rst

         Default categories are :py:const:`NONE`, :py:const:`APP` and
         :py:const:`DEPRECATION`.

-        Log levels are mimiking python's log interface.
+        Log severities are similar to pythons log levels.
-        Log levels(ordered by declining severity) are:
+        Log severities(in declining order) are:

         :py:const:`CRITICAL`